rustychris/freebird/README.md

 dissipation values and structure of overturns appear reasonable and consistent with other measurements in the same environments.

-More details on the [freebird wiki](https://github.com/rustychris/freebird/wiki).
+More complete documentation is on the [Freebird Wiki](https://github.com/rustychris/freebird/wiki).